Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Impact statement

 In contrast, for the \emph{local} similarity, evidence of cross-modal convergence remains strong for neighborhood-based metrics even under our calibration (\Cref{fig:prh-alignment}b).
 The same qualitative conclusion holds for other neighborhood-based measures (cycle-$k$NN and CKNNA; \Cref{app:prh-full}) and different choices of $\alpha$ (\Cref{app:alpha-sensitivity}).
 Further analysis (\Cref{app:locality-analysis}) reveals that models converge in local neighborhood structure: models increasingly agree on which points are neighbors, but do not agree on the pairwise distances, since CKA-RBF with a small bandwidth shows no alignment after calibration.

+\gls{cka} and \gls{mknn} capture different invariances, so their raw magnitudes are not directly comparable.
+We therefore compare, for each metric separately, how strongly its score tracks language-model capability before and after calibration (its Pearson correlation with the model ranking).
+After calibration this correlation collapses for global metrics (for linear \gls{cka} it falls from $0.86$ to $0.45$, and for Procrustes distance from $0.89$ to $0.39$) but is essentially unchanged for local ones (\gls{mknn} stays near $0.85$ and CKNNA near $0.87$). \Cref{app:prh-full} reports all metrics.

 To test whether these findings generalize beyond images and text, we extend our analysis to video--language alignment following \citet{zhu2025dynamic}.
-We compare video encoders (VideoMAE base/large/huge) against the same language model families.
+We compare video encoders (VideoMAE small/base/large/huge, fine-tuned on Kinetics) against the same language model families.
 Consistent with our previous findings, the global similarity (\gls{cka}) shows no trend with model capacity (\Cref{fig:v2t}).
-In contrast, for local similarity (\gls{mknn}), a clear scaling trend emerges with VideoMAE-Huge, whereas smaller video encoders appear to act as a bottleneck, limiting alignment regardless of language model size.
-This confirms that local neighborhood convergence extends to video--language alignment, provided that representations are sufficiently powerful. \Cref{app:video-language} further compares a variety of image models at the frame level on the same dataset, showing the same trend.
+In contrast, for local similarity (\gls{mknn}), a clear scaling trend emerges with VideoMAE-Large/Huge, whereas smaller video encoders appear to act as a bottleneck, limiting alignment regardless of language model size.
+This confirms that local neighborhood convergence extends to video--language alignment, provided that representations are sufficiently powerful. \Cref{app:video-language} further compares non-finetuned VideoMAE versions and a variety of image models at the frame level on the same dataset, showing the same trend.

 \looseness=-1 Taken together, these results suggest a refined version of the Platonic Representation Hypothesis.
 After calibration, we find little evidence that representations converge in global spectral structure as models scale, at least under the considered setting.
 What reliably persists is local geometric alignment: different models preserve similar neighborhood relationships among inputs.
 We therefore propose the alternative \textbf{Aristotelian Representation Hypothesis}: \emph{As models become capable, their representations converge to shared local neighborhood relationships}.